activatedgeek/function-space-map/README.md

 See below for a summary of all important arguments:
 - `--dataset`: The training dataset. e.g. `fmnist` (FashionMNIST), `cifar10` (CIFAR-10), etc.
+- `--ctx-dataset`: The context dataset.
 - `--model-name`: We use `resnet18` (ResNet-18) for all our experiments.
 - `--batch-size`: Size of the minibatch used for each gradient update.
+- `--context-size`: Size of the minibatch used for each context gradient update.
 - `--epochs`: Number of epochs to train for.
 - `--lr`: Learning rate for SGD.
 - `--weight-decay`: Weight decay for SGD.
+- `--reg_scale`: Regularization scale for use with `L-MAP`.
+Default `0.0` corresponds to `PS-MAP`.
 - `--seed`: Seed used for model initialization, and dataset sampling.